labs4capella/python4capella/README.md

 # Installation

-You can install Python4Capella in your Capella thanks to an update site.
+You can install *Python for Capella* in your Capella thanks to an update site.
 Then you will need to setup Python 3.7 in your environment for release before [2022-08-29](https://github.com/labs4capella/python4capella/releases/tag/2022-08-29).
 For realeases after [2022-08-29](https://github.com/labs4capella/python4capella/releases/tag/2022-08-29) you can install more recent versions of Python see the [Python Installation](#python-installation) section.

 1) You need to download the zip file from the available releases [here](https://github.com/labs4capella/python4capella/releases).
 You don’t need to decompress it